Sharathhk122/bank-management-system-java-full-stact-project/README.md

 ---

-Would you like me to also **add animated preview GIFs/screenshots** (like the Three.js background, floating logo, etc.) inside the README so it feels as **interactive as your original HTML page**?
+👉 This gives you **20 screenshots + placeholders for GIF animations** so your README looks as visually **interactive** as your HTML landing page.

+Do you want me to also **create a Markdown grid gallery layout** (4x5 style) for the screenshots instead of a vertical list?
+That would make the README look more like a **modern portfolio showcase**.
 ```